Data Center Basics

 - Region: Choose the physical IONOS data center location that will host your infrastructure.

 3. Confirm your actions by clicking Create Data Center.

 4. The data center is created and opened in the Workspace.
 You will find the VDC has been added to the My Data Centers list in the Dashboard.

-You can set up your data center infrastructure by using a drag and drop visual interface.
-DCD UI contains the following elements:
+You can set up your data center infrastructure by using a drag-and-drop visual interface.
+The DCD User Interface (UI) contains the following elements:

 The VDC consists of several key sections: the Palette, the Workspace and the Inspector

 Square Element icons serve as building blocks for your VDC.
 Each Element represents an IONOS Cloud product or service.
 Keep in mind that some Elements are compatible, while others aren't.
 For example, a Server icon can be combined with the Storage (HDD or SSD) icon.
 In practice, this would represent the physical act of connecting a hard drive to a server machine.
-You can find more information about setting up the storage here.
+For more information, see Setup Storage.